Vallenato

 García Márquez and Vallenato

-Scholarly readings of the Colombian Caribbean's literary and musical traditions
+Scholarly readings of the Colombian Caribbean's shared musical and literary traditions

 3 min read